Ruthwik/ruthwik.github.io/_posts/2019-08-12-tensorflow_gpu.md

 <p>
 The driver can be either downloaded from <a href="https://www.nvidia.com/Download/index.aspx?lang=en-us">here.</a>

-I used the following commands to install as it easy and simple.
+I used the following commands to install as it easy and simple.</p>

 ```
   sudo apt update